High Performance Computing For Dummies

 Depending on how the nodes are connected various topologies evolved, most popular topologies are:

-topologies
+Popular topologies are

 Fat-Tree is one of the most widely used topologies.
 It is a good option for a variety of applications as it provides low latency and enables a variety of throughput options – from non-blocking connectivity to oversubscriptions.
 Highly scalable dragonfly topology provides good performance for a variety of applications (or communication patterns), like Fat-Tree; specifically, it reduces network costs compared to other topologies, by reducing the number of long links.